Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

-For the LHS, the equality is show by taking the derivative at $p$, taking the limit inside the trace since the trace is linear and continuous, then applying the well-known equality of the Lie derivative $\mathfrak{L}$ on smooth vector fields, $\mathfrak{L}_{X}Y = [X,Y]$, and the Leibnitz rule, see Petersen \cite{petersen2006riemannian}.
-Typically, the Lie derivative is denoted as $\mathcal{L}$ which is why this notation has not been adjusted for $\mathcal{L}$ already defined.
+For the LHS, the equality is shown by taking the derivative at $p$, taking the limit inside the trace, which is possible since the trace is linear and continuous, then applying the well-known equality of the Lie derivative $\mathfrak{L}$ on smooth vector fields, $\mathfrak{L}_{X}Y = [X,Y]$, and the Leibnitz rule; see Petersen \cite{petersen2006riemannian}.
+Typically, the Lie derivative is denoted as $\mathcal{L}$ which is why this notation has not been adjusted as $\mathcal{L}$ already defined.
 Writing this mathematically, take an arbitrary $p \in M$ and $\phi_p(t)$ as the path for $X$, then

 The second to last equality comes from following the logic showing the LHS. \end{proof}

 Observe in the proof that objects are vector fields and not arbitrary elements in the Lie algebra $\mathfrak{U}_p$, for an arbitrary $p\in M$.
 However, the proof still holds for elements in $\mathfrak{U}_p$ that all hold Assumption \ref{ass:same-powers}.
 Moreover, the condition that $g\big(\nabla_{X}Y,Z\big) + g\big(Y,\nabla_{X}Z\big) = 0$ is the same assumption in Milnor \cite{milnor1976curvatures} that is used to establish many results.